aws/aws-sdk-php/docs/configuration.rst

 :Type: ``callable``

-An optional PHP callable that accepts a hash of options including a service and region key and returns a hash of endpoint data, of which the endpoint key is required.
+An optional PHP callable that accepts a hash of options including a "service" and "region" key and returns ``NULL`` or a hash of endpoint data, of which the "endpoint" key is required.

 http